matuzo/matuzoat/src/blog/building-the-most-inaccessible-site-possible-with-a-perfect-lighthouse-score.md

 ## Conclusion

 My intention with this post was not to diss lighthouse or axe-core, the engine behind lighthouse.
-I use both tools regularly and I’m glad I have them.
+I use both tools regularly and I’m glad I have them.\
 This post is about you and me.
+Scores indicate the quality of our apps and sites, but we must not trust these numbers blindly.
 We have to understand that automatic testing is just a first step.
-Scores indicate the quality of our apps and sites, but we must not trust these numbers blindly.
 Next time you see a high lighthouse score and you want to call it a day, read the text next to the score.

 ![](https://res.cloudinary.com/dp3mem7or/image/upload/v1559207447/articles/lighthouse/lighthouse_test.png)

 > These checks highlight opportunities to [improve the accessibility of your web app](https://developers.google.com/web/fundamentals/accessibility/?utm_source=lighthouse&utm_medium=devtools).
 Only a subset of accessibility issues can be automatically detected so manual testing is also encouraged.

+We don’t test and optimize our sites for the good feeling a high score gives us.
+We’re doing it because we want to, and we have to, make sure that what we build is accessible to as many people as possible.
+We don’t fully rely on automation when we’re designing and developing, and we should do it either when we’re testing.

 Thanks to [Eric](https://ericwbailey.design/) for proofreading and feedback.